Philippine Haiku Adapted

 tongues of fire demand their due,

-City’s pulse resounds,
+The city's pulse resounds,

 crowds gather with sharpened words,